jeanpauphilet/SubsetSelection.jl/README.md

 The algorithm returns a SparseEstimator object with the following fields: `loss` (loss function used), `sparsity` (model to enforce sparsity), `indices` (features selected), `w` (value of the estimator on the selected features only), `α` (values of the associated dual variables), `b` (bias term), `iter` (number of iterations required by the algorithm).

+For instance, you can access the selected features directly in the `indices` field:
 ```julia
 julia> Sparse_Regressor.indices
 10-element Array{Int64,1}: